slowernews/wisdom-tldr/README.md

 > *'All endings are also beginnings.
 We just don’t know it at the time.' --  Mitch Albom*

-> *'The destination is not the end of the road; its just a stop along the way.
+> *'The destination is not the end of the road; it's just a stop along the way.
 An intersection to take you to your next destination.'*